Posts Tagged ‘ALTUS OKLAHOMA FRENCH DRAIN’

 walk way drain

-French Drain Under Walk Way
+French Drain Under Walkway

-Oklahoma Drainage recently installed a French Drain along the edge and under a Stepping Stone walkway.
+Oklahoma Drainage recently installed a French Drain along the edge and under a Steppingstone walkway.
 The Work took place In Choctaw East of Choctaw Road.

 Every time it rained, our customer had water standing on the walkway between the pool and the house.
 Not only would the water stand there but it stayed there a long time.

-To solve the problem, we took apart the walkway and dug a trench about 18 inches deep along the East side of the walkway.
-Next we put a trench liner in the trench which is white and maintains the integrity of the drainage trench.
-It allows water to pass through it but keeps sand and debris out of the perforated French Drain Pipe.
-The French Drain pipe itself also has a neo preen soc and the perforated pipe as well.
-This gives the French Drain Pipe two levels of protections from sand and dirt getting into the pipe.
+Next, we put a trench liner in the trench which is white and maintains the integrity of the drainage trench.
+It allows water to pass through it but keeps sand and debris out of the perforated French Drainpipe.

 clogged French Drain Pipe